BR-IDL/PaddleViT/image_classification/ViP/README.md

 ```

 ## Evaluation
-To evaluate ResMLP model performance on ImageNet2012 with a single GPU, run the following script using command line:
+To evaluate ViP model performance on ImageNet2012 with a single GPU, run the following script using command line:
 ```shell
 sh run_eval.sh
 ```